Zac-Digital/fh-services/README.md

 #### The SpatiaLite Library

 We use SpatiaLite for geo-spatial calculations when running SQLite, such as when running the Functional/Integration tests in the Service Directory and Referral APIs.
-There is configuration required depending on the OS.
+On some operating systems there is additional configuration required:

 ##### Windows

 - No configuration required.

 ##### MacOS